-Just like today, magazines back in Dickens' day depended not only revenue generated from subscribing readers who liked Dickens, but also from companies who advertised their products in the magazine.
-As a result, Dickens' stories were part of a total media package.
+Just like today, magazines back in Dickens's day depended not only revenue generated from subscribing readers who liked Dickens, but also from companies who advertised their products in the magazine.
+As a result, Dickens's stories were part of a total media package.
 Check out this link to see some of the crazy ads that appeared alongside his stories.

 Check out the London area in 1742.

 A map of the sea coast of England and Wales.